Concert Career Pathways

 - Industry Tours: Participants are exposed to a variety of career opportunities through behind-the-scenes tours at Bay Area music/concert venues, performing arts organizations, music festivals, ticketing agents, and other music and entertainment-related

 - Networking Opportunities: Participants will have the opportunity to network with a variety of music industry professionals through our Professional Partner Network.
-Please note that industry tours are on pause currently due to COVID-19, and we plan to resume when it’s safe to do so.

 Despite the wealth in the Bay Area, teenagers and young adults, particularly low-income youth of color, struggle to find educational opportunities that lead to living-wage jobs.
 CCP provides hands-on job experiences, fostering the understanding of work as an integral and satisfying aspect of life, and connecting youth passionate about the music business to a field in which there are current job opportunities and career ladders.
 Now more than ever removing the barriers to entry in the workforce for people of color and the LGBTQ+ community is critical to embrace and support.